kign/c4wa/README.md

 for many languages.
 Any modern browser will also have a Web Assembly runtime built-in, though it is a bit more complicated since you'd also need a local server to run your code.

-`cw4a` is entirely runtime-agnostic, though its testing framework is built on the top of `node`.
+`cw4a` is entirely runtime-agnostic, though its testing framework is built on top of `node`.

 Finally, if you are working with Web Assembly, you probably should have [WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt) handy;